snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 1. the method must be public in any class inside the current class hierarchy.
 2. the method name must start with prefix 'action' or must have the annotation @Action.

-With Annotation @Action you can define parameter names, if you have method parameters.
-Additionally you can define more parameter constraints through Annotation @Column.
+With Annotation _@Action_ you can define parameter names, if you have method parameters.
+Additionally you can define more parameter constraints through Annotation _@Column_.

 Example without Annotation: